SuperOfficeDocs/superoffice-docs/docs/database/tables/audiencevisibility.md

 ---
-uid: table-audiencevisibility
+uid: table-AudienceVisibility
-title: audiencevisibility table
+title: AudienceVisibility table
 description: How projects (or whatever) should be made visible in audience so.generated: true
 keywords:
   - "database"
   - "AudienceVisibility"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# audiencevisibility Table (232)
+# AudienceVisibility Table (232)

 ## Fields